 Three things every creative needs to know for career success

-You won’t have heard of the Whole Creative, because we made it up, but if you’re serious about career success and you’re a creative, we hope that after reading this, it will stick.
+You won’t have heard of the New Creative, because we made it up, but if you’re serious about career success and you’re a creative, we hope that after reading this, it will stick.

 The world has changed.
 Creative companies demand more and more from their employees.
 But what exactly do they want?
 What should you focus on to have the best chance of nailing your career?
 At Created we’ve spent the last few years talking to industry to figure this out and discover the secret sauce from those who have ‘made it’.